-Many ask, “can I brandish my firearm if I feel threatened?”.
-California law limits the time, place, and manner in which one may display a firearm.
-California law states that if a person draws, exhibits, or uses a firearm in an angry manner, they can be charged with brandishing a firearm.
+There is an old saying… what is the difference between a new lawyer and an experienced one?
+A new lawyer knows all the rules.
+An experienced lawyer knows all the exceptions.
+In California, the general rule limits the time, place, and manner in which a person may display a firearm.
+California law provides that if a person draws, exhibits, or uses a firearm in an angry manner, they can be charged with brandishing a firearm.
+However, there are exceptions to that rule.
 The use of a gun, or firearm, is permitted when a person is under the reasonable assumption that they are in imminent danger.
 A person would not be charged if they had displayed their firearm to protect themselves but would be charged if they were displaying it in an angry manner.

 California Penal Code Section 417(A) states that it is a crime to publicly display a firearm in certain manners.
 To be convicted of showing off a firearm, the prosecutor must first prove that you had drawn your weapon or exhibited it while others were present.
 Also, the prosecutor must: